-OutSystems will soon release a new version of our integrated development environment (IDE), Service Studio.
-In the meantime, we'll share a month of content on how our UX / UI Team tackled this project while building and implementing their very own Product Design System to create a delightful experience for all users.
+OutSystems released a new version of our integrated development environment (IDE), Service Studio, at the end of July 2021.
+Before the release, we shared a month of content on how our UX / UI Team tackled this project while building and implementing their very own Product Design System to create a delightful experience for all users.

 As part of this series, we showed you how we built our UX practice.
 Now, we explain how our data-driven mission to improve the look and feel of our products culminated with the creation of our Product Design System.